pyca/cryptography/docs/x509/verification.rst

         :returns: A new instance of :class:`PolicyBuilder`

-    .. method:: ca_extension_policy(new_policy)
+    .. method:: extension_policies(new_ee_policy, new_ca_policy)

         .. versionadded:: 44.0.0

-        Sets the CA extension policy for the verifier.
+        Sets the EE and CA extension policies for the verifier.
-        If this method is not called, the default CA extension policy that follows the CA/B Forum guidelines is used.
+        The default policies used are those returned by :meth:`ExtensionPolicy.webpki_defaults_ee` and :meth:`ExtensionPolicy.webpki_defaults_ca`.

-        :param ExtensionPolicy new_policy: The CA extension policy to use.
+        :param ExtensionPolicy new_ee_policy: The CA extension policy to use.
-            Use :class:`ExtensionPolicyBuilder` to create the policy.

-        :returns: A new instance of :class:`PolicyBuilder`

-    .. method:: ee_extension_policy(new_policy)

-        .. versionadded:: 44.0.0

-        Sets the End Entity (EE) extension policy for the verifier.
-        If this method is not called, the default EE extension policy that follows the CA/B Forum guidelines is used.

-        :param ExtensionPolicy new_policy: The EE extension policy to use.
+        :param ExtensionPolicy new_ca_policy: The EE extension policy to use.
-            Use :class:`ExtensionPolicyBuilder` to create the policy.

         :returns: A new instance of :class:`PolicyBuilder`

     .. method:: build_server_verifier(subject)